ba-san/DL-CV-toolbox/README.md

 # DL-CV-toolbox
 useful tools for Deep Learning &amp; Computer Vision projects

-**draw_learning_graph** - If you import this file when training, it will show you accuracy&loss graph dynamically.
+**draw_graphs** - If you import this file when training, it will show you accuracy&loss graph dynamically.
+You can also make yyplot and confusion matrix.

-**image_resize** - create new image folder inside new "resize" directory, having resized images.
+**image_resize_LANCZOS** - create new image folder inside new "resize" directory, having resized images.

 **path_changer** - change path inside csv to fit your environment.